Aedes albopictus: Stagnant water removal

 Any standing water in pools, catchment basins, etc., that cannot be drained, or dumped, can be periodically treated with properly labeled insecticides or Bacillus thuringiensis israelensis (Bti), often formed into doughnut-shaped "mosquito dunks".
 Bti produces toxins which are effective in killing larvae of mosquitoes and certain other dipterans, while having almost no effect on other organisms.
 Bti preparations are readily available at farm, garden, and pool suppliers.

 Flowing water will not be a breeding spot, and water that contains minnows is not usually a problem, because the fish eat the mosquito larvae.

 Dragonflies

-Dragonflies are also an excellent method of control.
-Dragonfly larvae eat mosquito larvae in the water, and adults snatch adult mosquitoes as they fly.
+Adult and nymphal dragonflies have been proposed as biological control of mosquito species.
+Dragonfly nymphs eat mosquito larvae, at least in laboratory conditions, though studies of wild dragonfly diets have not shown mosquitoes to be part of dragonfly nymph diets.
+A study of adult dragonfly diets in Europe showed that adult mosquitoes were not an important food source.